 Too much water in the soil can over-saturate and kill marijuana plants.
 For optimum conditions, soil should have the opportunity to dry before the plants are re-watered.
 St Vincent’s tropical climate means rain fall is frequent.
 We use water reclamation to ensure our crops are saturated with water when required and the warm temperatures help the soil dry adequately in between watering.

 Very dry conditions can slow the rate of photosynthesis in plants.
 St Vincent’s tropical climate, and the humidity that comes with it, provides optimal humidity levels and growth conditions for our marijuana plants.

-Cannavais is proud to partner with St Vincent’s traditional cannabis cultivators and operates a cooperative initiative to the local farmers, many of whom have worked their land for generations and hold a wealth of knowledge and expertise on marijuana cultivation.
+Cannavais is proud to partner with St Vincent’s traditional cannabis cultivators and operates a cooperative initiative with local farmers, many of whom have worked their land for generations and hold a wealth of knowledge and expertise on marijuana cultivation.

-Our cooperative will help traditional cultivators enter into licensed cannabis cultivation while we make best use of local skills as we begin testing different cannabis genetics and identifying the strains that grow most prosperously on St Vincent.
+Our cooperative will help traditional cultivators enter into licensed cannabis cultivation, making best use of local skills as we begin testing different cannabis genetics and identifying the strains that grow most vigorously on St Vincent.